 All rounders do tend to have limitations, but here I’m still looking for one to be honest

-This is a review of the the very desirable Moon Neo 230HAD headphone amplifier by Simaudio, the Canadian audio hifi manufacturer of 35 years standing.
-The Moon Neo 230HAD is in fact a headphone amplifier, a DAC and a line stage preamplifier that offers versatility and quality from the desktop, to the lounge (as a headphone upgrade) to your full system set-up.
+This is a review of the very desirable MOON Neo 230HAD headphone amplifier by Simaudio, the Canadian audio HiFi manufacturer of 35 years standing.
+The MOON Neo 230HAD is in fact a headphone amplifier, a DAC and a line stage preamplifier that offers versatility and quality from the desktop to the lounge (as a headphone upgrade) to your full system set-up.
 Indeed this is the problem I have had for the last few days.
-Initially I opened my new box, carted the Neo 230HAD upstairs and immediately rigged up my laptop, downloaded the DSD driver, and let rip.
-Then I thought to myself, at this price (£1000+) it belongs as the digital stage of the main HiFi system, and having taken delivery of the Rega Elicit R last week it is a fine companion.
+Initially, I opened my new box, carted the MOON Neo 230HAD upstairs and immediately rigged up my laptop, downloaded the DSD driver, and let rip.
+Then I thought to myself, at this price (£1000+) it belongs as the digital stage of the main HiFi system and having taken delivery of the Rega Elicit R last week it is a fine companion.
 Now it is on my desktop again, playing Tidal into my preferred open backed headphones.
-All rounders do tend to have limitations, but here I’m still looking for one to be honest.
+All rounders do tend to have limitations, but here I’m still looking for one, to be honest.

-Happily for me there is a proper 1/4″ headphone jack at the front of the 230 which therefore promotes higher end headphones of impedance upto 600 Ohms.
-There is a fixed and vaiable RCA analogue output at the back, so I have had the Moon Neo 230HAD as a DAC on fixed output to an integrated amplifier.
-If you’re after a balanced output for your headphones, at this price level consider the excellent Oppo HA-1, otherwise the Neo 430HAD maybe your destination.
+Happily for me there is a proper 1/4″ headphone jack at the front of the 230 which therefore promotes higher end headphones of impedance up to 600 Ohms.
+There is a fixed and variable RCA analogue output at the back, so I have had the Moon Neo 230HAD as a DAC on fixed output to an integrated amplifier.
+If you’re after a balanced output for your headphones, at this price level consider the excellent Oppo HA-1, otherwise the Neo 430HAD may be your destination.

 Other facts include the huge frequency response range being claimed at 5Hz – 100kHz (Audible is 20-20kHz).